Sellincourt Curriculum - Reflecting our Diverse and Inclusive Community September 2018

 Modern Foreign Languages - French

-At KS2 all our pupils learn French and this is delivered by a specialist French teacher.
+At KS2 all our pupils learn French.
 Children learn to read, write and speak in French.

-In EY this consists of asking parents to read with their child and listen to them read, learning letters and sounds, spellings and number bonds.
+In Early Years this consists of asking parents to read with their child and listen to them read, learning letters and sounds, spellings and number bonds.
 Weekly activities help consolidate what has been taught throughout the week.
-As children progress through the school, homework becomes more formal and is set each week with children learning times tables, spellings and undertaking project work.
+As children progress through the school, homework becomes more formal and is set each week with children learning times tables, spellings and undertaking project work